Vienna’s supermarkets are a treasure trove for tourists. All the chains offer decent quality at surprisingly reasonable prices for a capital city.

-- Commonest chains are Billa & Spar
+- Commonest stores are Billa & Spar

 - Promotions often involve significant discounts

-- Notable for strong selection of organic food
+- Strong selection of organic food

 - Watch opening times, though